atomix/atomix.github.io/copycat/docs/server.md

 ## Joining an existing cluster

 Once an initial cluster has been bootstrapped, additional servers can be added to the cluster via the [`join(Address...)`][CopycatServer.join] method.
-When joining an existing cluster, the existing cluster configuration must be provided to the [`join`][CopycatServer.join] method:
+When joining an existing cluster, the existing cluster configuration must be provided to the join method:

 ```java
 Collection<Addres> cluster = Arrays.asList(